Freakwill/pyrimidine/README.md

 ```

-If the chromosomes in an individual are different with each other, then subclass `MixIndividual`, meanwhile, the property `element_class` should be assigned with a tuple of classes for each chromosome.
+If the chromosomes in an individual are different with each other, then subclass `MixedIndividual`, meanwhile, the property `element_class` should be assigned with a tuple of classes for each chromosome.

 ```python
 class MyIndividual(MixedIndividual):